 Circle Network Review: Tarot Illuminati – The Light Within by Erik C Dunne, published by Lo Scarabeo

-The computer generated artwork is extremely ornate and very elegant and includes some interesting symbolism with strong archetypal energies.
+The artwork is extremely ornate and very elegant and includes some interesting symbolism with strong archetypal energies.
 This is certainly the most stylish and glamourous deck I’ve seen and for those who like to meditate on tarot cards, the images invite you to step within and experience the profound and magical landscape.
 I especially like the colouring.
 Working with the cards, I found them the most inspirational of the card decks I have in my extensive collection.
 I found that when I used large spreads I felt quite mind-blown due to the degree of power which is generated from these cards.

 Card 1: The outward appearance or manifestation of the situation; how the world sees it; the action that it causes (Or: The Present) 6 of Pentacles – The Success of the Philanthropist

 Card 2: The inward manifestation of the situation; how it makes you feel; the effects it has on you as a person (Or: The Past) 4 of Swords – The Oracle of the Fertile Mind

 Card 3: The way you can make the situation work for you (Or: The Future) The Wheel of Fortune – the Riddle of Constant Change.
 Riddles and Gambling; ups and downs; emotional roller-coaster; uncertainty; change.

 If you, like me, tire of decks fairly quickly, I think you will find this deck holds your attention because there is so much within the imagery.
 I took a jeweller's eye-glass to the cards and was amazed by the detail and quality of the reproductions.
 A great deal of thought and work has gone into the production.